RaynorUE/snich/FeatureRoadmap.md

 - Set Application
     - Set application accordingly, indicate via showMessage which update set is currently selected.
     - Ability to set "per instance" the default / current app scope?
 This would coinside with the "Prompt App Scope" setting...
 To alleviate the asking all the time?
 Low priority...
-- Compare With Server
-    - Compare the active text editor with the server.
-If different, ask to view comparison and load up VSCode file comparer ... in a new column?
-- During Sync Record Ask them to pick app scope? or auto-detect based on synced file?
-        - if picking app scope, could greatly speed syncing...
-Would help eliminate some other issues like file names being the same..
-        - Do we just allow picking from current "Synced apps" ... yea, lets...
-        - Also, provide configuraiton setting to disable/enable this feature globally.

 ## [Things to investigate]()